Sorry, you need to enable JavaScript to visit this website.

 What resources and equipment do participating households receive?

-Participating households received a welcome packet in the mail and via email, which details best practices for food waste collection and how food waste will be collected, as well as a starter kit which includes:
+Participating households will receive a welcome packet in the mail and via email, which details best practices for food waste collection and how food waste will be collected, as well as a starter kit which includes an outdoor and indoor collection bin and a starter set of compostable bags

-What materials can I put in my curbside compost collection bin?
+What materials can I put in my food waste collection bin?

 Acceptable Materials: